-We're well into the 72-hour high-visibility, commercial vehicle inspection and enforcement initiative known as International Roadcheck.
-Inspectors in the U.S., Canada, and Mexico are expected to make 70,000 inspections of trucks and drivers at weigh stations, temporary inspection sites, and on roving patrols May 17-19.
+We're coming up on the 72-hour commercial vehicle inspection initiative known as CVSA International Roadcheck.
+Inspectors in the U.S., Canada, and Mexico are expected to conduct 70,000 truck inspections at various weigh stations, temporary inspection sites, and roving patrols, May 16–18.

-During Roadcheck, vehicles and drivers that pass a North American Standard Level I inspection receive a CVSA decal.
-That may not seem a lot for passing a tedious 37-step process.
-But with that decal displayed on his or her truck, the driver should not have to worry about being stopped for another inspection for the next three months.
-And more importantly, there’s the satisfaction in knowing you’re making a positive contribution to road safety.
+During Roadcheck, vehicles that pass a North American Standard Level I inspection receive an official CVSA decal.
+While it may seem like a small consolation prize for passing a 37-step process, the decal ensures the driver that they won't have to worry about another inspection for the next 3 months.

-On the other hand, if inspectors identify violations, the driver or commercial vehicle will be restricted from travel until those conditions are addressed.
-Bummer!
+On the other hand, if inspectors identify violations, the driver or commercial vehicle will be restricted from travel until those conditions have been addressed and corrected.

-Some owner operators and small fleets apparently sit out the three days rather than endure the hassle of an inspection and risk being written up for violations.
-In fact, a study of data from DAT MembersEdge for each of the past four years shows that the number of trucks posted on DAT boards drops about 6% the week of Roadcheck compared with the previous week.
+Some owner-operators and small fleets sit out the three days to avoid the hassle of inspection and the risks of being written up for violations.
+In fact, a study of data from DAT MembersEdge for each of the past four years shows that the number of trucks posted on DAT boards drops about 6% the week of Roadcheck, compared to the previous week.

 It's not uncommon for drivers to disagree with the practice altogether.